AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

 ---
-unique-page-id: 35586140
-description: Data Warehouse Schema - Marketo Measure - Product Documentation
+description: Data Warehouse Schema
 title: Data Warehouse Schema
 exl-id: f1895eb1-a32d-4c43-93fb-0aa838527946
 feature: Data Warehouse
 ---

 # Data Warehouse Schema {#data-warehouse-schema}

 Data Warehouse allows you to track as much as you want, report on your attribution data wherever you want, and plug it in to other data sets.

 >[!IMPORTANT]
->
->* Rows with a value for _DELETED_DATE will be retained for 7 days, then removed from Snowflake.
+> Rows with a value for _DELETED_DATE will be retained for 7 days, then removed from Snowflake.
->* The time zones used in Snowflake adhere to Coordinated Universal Time (UTC).
+> The time zones used in Snowflake adhere to Coordinated Universal Time (UTC).

 >[!NOTE]
->
 >[Click here](#sample-queries) to see sample queries at the bottom of this article.

 ## Entity Relationship Diagrams {#entity-relationship-diagrams}